 In order to save you need to free up some money each month.
 The easiest way to make a dent in your outgoings is to cut your utility bills – so see if you can’t save money by switching providers.

 With energy price rises, your fuel bills are a good place to start.
-Have a look at our article about switching and saving for loads of advice, then check out our energy comparison page.
+Check out our energy comparison page.
 Some people save £538 a year simply by switching their energy provider, so you owe it to yourself to check.

 You can also use our comparison tables to quickly find cheaper insurance (on everything from your car to your holidays), as well as cheaper broadband.
 These are all regular bills for which you may well be paying over the odds for.

 Then cut down on your general spending.
 If you don’t know where your money is going each month, keep a spending diary for a few weeks - you’ll soon find out!